bashfulrobot/nixos/README.md

 ## Notes

+### Too Many Files Open

+I have run into this only once, but it is one of those things that I will forget on how to fix.

+- open a `bash` shell (does not seem to work in `fish`).
+- run the command `ulimit -n 4096`.
+- in the same shell, run your rebuild.

 ### Espanso

 The Espanso service is funny.
 At times, the service will not start after an update.
 The fix "seems" to be: